MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 ## Choosing an interaction model for your customer

-Most likely, developers and creators also already have some ideas in mind of the kinds of interaction experience they want their users to have.
+Most likely, developers and creators already have some ideas in mind of the kinds of interaction experience they want for their users.

-> [!Note]
-> For additional guidance on identifying your customer and understanding their needs, please see the [Customer-Focused Creative Process](coming-soon.md) section and then return to this section to continue design.

 To encourage a customer-focused approach to design, we recommend following the guidance below to select the interaction model that's optimized for your customer.

 ### Why follow this guidance?